-8. Discuss.
-Talk with the other writers at the table about what you’ve read.
-The author will not participate in this discussion.
-S/he will listen to what you have to say without debating or defending the points you make.
-You are free to ask questions, disagree with your fellow participants, and build on things other people say.
-It’s intellectually stimulating for you and the writer!
-More on good discussion techniques here.
+- Discuss live.
+Plan on talking with your scheduled workshop participants about what you’ve read.
+The author does not participate in this discussion.
+They are placed in an imaginary glass box, able to only listen to what is said without entering into the discussion.
+Feel free to ask questions, disagree with your fellow participants, and build on things other people say.
+It’s intellectually stimulating for you and for the writer!

 2. Within 3 days, you should receive an email confirmation and see your name on the schedule for the day you requested.
 If not, please send a (polite!) note to email@example.com so we can straighten things out.

 (Note: If your name shows up on the schedule but you don’t receive an email, most likely you entered an incorrect email address.
 Don’t say we didn’t warn you!)